Tunable spin dynamics in chiral soliton lattice: Motion of the CSL under an Electric Field

 The above results are in the adiabatic approximation.
-However, in this approximation, the dynamics of CSL stops after a certain relaxation time, which is unphysical.
-Therefore, we consider the non-adiabatic force $F^{(\mathrm{non-ad})}$ in addition to $F^{(\mathrm{ad})}$.
-In the adiabatic approximation, the expectation value of conduction electrons depends only on the spin configuration $\bm n(z,t)$ at the same position.
-However, the non-local contributions with $q\neq 0$ in $\chi_j^{(i)}(q)$ neglected in the adiabatic approximation give the non adiabatic force.
-In the present case, $F^{(\mathrm{non-ad})}$ acts same as the so-called $\beta$ term\cite{Zhang2004,Thiaville2005}.
-Using a similar method by Tatara et al.\cite{Tatara2007}, we obtain
+However, in this approximation, the dynamics of the CSL stops after a certain relaxation time, which is unphysical.
+Therefore, we consider the nonadiabatic force $F^{(\mathrm{non-ad})}$ in addition to $F^{(\mathrm{ad})}$.
+In the adiabatic approximation, the expectation value for conduction electrons depends only on the spin configuration $\bm n(z,t)$ at the same position.
+However, the nonlocal contributions with $q\neq 0$ in $\chi_j^{(i)}(q)$ neglected in the adiabatic approximation give the nonadiabatic force.
+In the present case, $F^{(\mathrm{non-ad})}$ acts in the same way as the so-called $\beta$ term\cite{Zhang2004,Thiaville2005}.
+Using a similar method to that of Tatara et al.\cite{Tatara2007}, we obtain

 with